 Nate Blum

-Nate's project is titled “Food sharing in Kaqchikel Communities.”
+Nate Blum, Geography and Atmospheric Science graduate student and GTA, received a Tinker Field Research Grant to fund his project, “Food Sharing in Kaqchikel Communities.”
 Many of the Kaqchikel Maya continue to rely on subsistence agriculture to feed their families.
 Nate traveled to Guatemala to answer the question: What obstacles are faced in creating healthy nutritious meals for themselves and loved ones?
-Through CLACS Geography and Atmospheric Science graduate student and GTA, Nate studies the intersections of care relationships and their contribution to placemaking.
+Nate was able to study the intersections of care relationships and their contribution to placemaking.

 Emily Tummons